8 Peaceful Wine Regions in Europe You’ve (Probably) Never Heard Of

 How to get there:

-Kakheti, Georgia – Amber Wines and Slow Meals
+Kakheti, Georgia – Amber Wines, Qvevri Traditions, and Slow Feasts

 Kakheti is Georgia’s wine heartland but somehow still flies under the radar compared to Europe’s more famous regions.
 The landscape is open and sunny — vineyards rolling across wide plains with the Caucasus mountains in the distance.
 There’s this laid-back, unpolished charm everywhere you go.